-If you for any reason cannot complete the task you should inform your Field Supervisor immediately and return all documents given to you including completed and incomplete questionnaires, list of households, EA map, reference cards, identification card and clip board.
-You will be paid for the services completed based on your contract.
+If you for any reason cannot complete the task you should inform your Field Supervisor immediately and return the tablet and all other documents, list of households, EA map, reference cards, identification card and clip board.
+You will be paid for the services completed based on your service agreement.